bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 I then set the for attribute to booking_people.

-Now, I\'ll add the new location field.
+Now, I&apos;ll add the new location field.

 The restaurant currently has two locations, but they said they might add more later.

-To allow for expansion later, I\'ll use a data list, input type.
+To allow for expansion later, I&apos;ll use a data list, input type.

 The data list input type allows me to specify a list of available options that will appear in a drop-down list.